Dattaji Nalawade

 Dattaji Nalawade was an Indian politician and leader of Shiv Sena.
-He was mayor of Mumbai and speaker of Maharashtra Legislative Assembly in India.
+He was a mayor of Mumbai and speaker of Maharashtra Legislative Assembly.

 He represented the Worli Vidhan Sabha constituency from 1990 to 2009.
 He was the Mayor of Mumbai in 1986.

 Death

 Dattaji Nalawade died in Jaslok Hospital, Mumbai on 15 Feb 2013 aged 77 after critical lung infections.